-You are expected to attend class regularly, but I am aware that emergencies do come up and that this class is not the only priority in your life.
-If you know in advance that you will be absent for a legitimate reason, please let me know via email so that you can be excused.
-If something unavoidable comes up, it is your responsibility to let me know as soon as possible afterwards.
-Regardless, it is your responsibility to get notes from a classmate (I do not provide notes to students) and to meet with me to clarify what you have missed.
+You are expected to attend class regularly.
+While I am aware that emergencies do come up and that this class is not the only priority in your life, you should know that this is a challenging and fast-paced course and that you are likely to fall behind if you miss class.
+It is your responsibility to get notes from a classmate (I do not provide notes to students), to seek tutoring assistance from OASIS if necessary, and to meet with me to clarify what you have missed.
 If you must be late to a class or if you must leave early, you should try to let me know in advance, and you should always be sure not to disturb other students with your comings and goings.
 Be aware that repeated absences, even if excused, may imperil your ability to do well in the course, and that you cannot earn participation points if you are not present.
-Note that because of the type and quantity of material covered in this course, absences will put you at an extreme disadvantage.
+Because of the type and quantity of material covered in this course, absences will put you at an extreme disadvantage.

 All assignments are due in class at the start of class unless otherwise noted, and if you skip class to finish your work or work on late assignments during class time that will be counted against you.
-Most assignments for this course should be submitted via Blackboard unless otherwise noted and they must be submitted in .rtf, .doc, .docx, .pdf, or .html format (try "Save As" to select one of these formats).
+All assignments in this course should be submitted via Blackboard unless otherwise noted and they must be submitted in .rtf, .doc, .docx, .pdf, or .html format (try "Save As" to select one of these formats).
 If I do not receive it or cannot open it, it does not count as having been submitted.
 If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one.
 However, you will need to request the extension via email at least 24 hours prior to the due date unless the extension is due to a major emergency (health crisis, death in the family, etc.) - so plan ahead.